prantlf/v-json/README.md

 v install --git https://github.com/prantlf/v-json
 ```

-You will usually need the `Any` type as well, either from [VPM] or from GitHub:
+The package with the type `Any` will be installed automatically.
+You can install it explicitly from [VPM] or from GitHub too:

 ```txt
 v install prantlf.jany